What are the Priorities Today?

-On most days, I’m up at 6 AM, write until 7 and take a 10-minute break, usually for more coffee and to walk the dog, then back to writing, editing, revising or posting.
+On most days, I’m up at 6 AM, write until 7 and take a 10-minute break, usually for more coffee, then back to writing, editing, revising or posting.
 I’m usually done by 10 AM.
 Then I get ready to go to my full-time job.
-Yesterday began as usual, but then I remembered that I needed to:_
+Yesterday began as usual, but then I remembered that I needed to:

 - Check my phone plan

 - Run to my daughter’s house and get some stored things moved as she sold her house.